kevinakahoshi/spontaneous.ly/README.md

 - User can view their friends list
 - User can view their pending friend requests
 - User can send and receive messages from friends
-- User can view past activities and more
+- User can view past activities
+- User can log into their account

 # Preview